(25th March 2014 – 10 miles)

 But, as usual, Jim and Tracy weren’t as interested as I.

-Today was only the third of fifteen when the sun refused to play.
+Today was only the third of my fifteen days when the sun refused to play.
 But skylarks still sang: as they had done so often for the last 200 odd miles.

 Who doesn’t like a donkey?
 Ah, OK then.
 Apart from you, madam (in the hat and sour expression), who doesn’t like a donkey?

-I do and paused to pet this greasy, noisome one and wondered idly about buying Ned to carry my rucksack across country.
-If it’s good enough for Robert Louis Stevenson …
+I do, and paused to pet this greasy, noisome one and wondered idly about buying Ned to carry my rucksack across country.
+If, after all, it’s good enough for Robert Louis Stevenson …

 I did not pet seaside cows however nor